ldaptools/ldaptools/docs/en/tutorials/building-ldap-queries.md

 ## Generating Queries When Using the LdapManager
 -----------------------

-When you call `createLdapQuery` in the `LdapManager` you will get an instance of the `LdapQueryBuilder` class that knows all the information about the schema of your domain, and a `LdapConnection` capable of executing the query.
+When you call `buildLdapQuery` in the `LdapManager` you will get an instance of the `LdapQueryBuilder` class that knows all the information about the schema of your domain, and a `LdapConnection` capable of executing the query.
 With this information it can do a lot of the heavy lifting to allow it to easily generate any LDAP filter.